When you are new to investing, it’s easy to be intimidated by having to commit actual money into investments.

 One misconception about investing through unit trusts is that investors do not need to do anything.
 This isn’t true.
 Investors still need to do their own research before deciding which unit trusts they wish to invest in.

-There are platforms in Singapore such as FSMOne (powered by Fundsupermart) and dollarDex (powered by Aviva) that allow investors to invest in an extensive list of available unit trusts.
+There are platforms in Singapore such as FSMOne (powered by Fundsupermart) and dollarDex (investment platform by Singlife) that allow investors to invest in an extensive list of available unit trusts.
 These platforms also allow investors to make small regular investments each month into unit trusts listed on their platforms.

 How Active Do I Wish To Be in Managing My Investments?